How to Buy a House home

 Tax Savings

-The Tax Savings column is controlled by the "Mortgage Interest Deduction" field in the calculator.
-If you know you're not getting this deduction (e.g., you don't itemize deductions, or you live in a country which doesn't offer this deduction), you can turn off the Mortgage Interest Deduction in the calculator.
+The Tax Savings column is controlled by the Take Tax Deductions button.
+If you know you're not getting this deduction (e.g., you don't itemize deductions, or you live in a country which doesn't offer this deduction, or your deduction is disallowed because your income is too high), uncheck the Take Tax Deductions button.

 Cash out